 Fibroids can vary in size, and some may grow big enough to cause weight gain and swelling in the lower abdomen.

 Fibroids are almost always benign.
-Cancerous fibroids are rare, occurring in fewer than 1 in 1,000 cases.
+Cancerous fibroids are rare, occurring in

 Cervical cancer can affect one or both types of cell lining the cervix.
 That being said, the American Cancer Society estimate that up to 9 out of 10 cases of cervical cancer affect the squamous cells.